GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       Virtual Desktop Infrastructure is a virtual laboratory at NCI that provides a linux desktop environment for scientific computing.
 For more see http://vdi.nci.org.au/help.

+   WOfS
+      Water Observations from Space, a Digital Earth Australia product that provides images and data showing where water has been seen in Australia from 1987 to the present.

    YAML
       YAML is a human friendly data serialization standard for all programming